cranmer/experimentalparticle/README.md

  1. Clone the repository from
 https://github.com/cranmer/experimentalparticle/

+ 2. [Install conda](https://www.anaconda.com/download) or miniconda.
+Setup a conda environemnt using the `requirements.txt` file.
+Something like this:
+ `conda env create -f requirements.txt -n pelican-3.7.1`

- 2. Setup a conda environemnt using the `requirements.txt` file.
-This is an old version of pelican with a lot of old dependencies.
+ This site is based on an old version of pelican (3.7.1) with a lot of old dependencies.
 This requirements file seems to work on a recent, fresh machine as of July 2023.

+ 3. Activate the conda environment with `conda activate pelican-3.7.1`

- 3. Once the conda environment is up and running, you can build the site and deploy a local development server with `make devserver` or `./develop_server.sh start`
+  the conda environment is up and running, you can build the site and deploy a local development server with `make devserver` or `./develop_server.sh start`

 4. to publish, you can use: